timothyjellison/jquery-validation-plugin-tutorial/README.md

 });
 ```

-Make sure to set debug to false (or just delete the whole property) once your form is ready to ship.
+Once your form is ready to ship, make sure to set debug to false or just delete the whole property.

 ---